tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 sure that this is possible.

-To make sure that the basic elements and helper methods inside openFrameworks/vk have maximum compatiblity with
+To make sure that the basic elements and helper methods inside openFrameworks/vk have maximum compatiblity with:

 1) each other,
 2) the Vulkan Api, and